fred-dev/Ps3EYE_multicam_syphon_gui_osc/README.md

 Ps3EYE_multicam_syphon_gui_osc
 ==============================

+This app is depreciated and the repo will no longer be updated, please see https://github.com/fred-dev/ps3EyeSyphon_2 for the new version.

 Input multiple ps3eye cameras and syphon out with osc control and gui.

 press g to show the gui